sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 {% endhighlight %}

-**Note**: To make the examples more readable, we use Swiss-Prot organism mnemonics to represent and we named it _specie_ (instead of species).
+**Note**: To make the examples more readable, we use Swiss-Prot organism mnemonics to represent species but we named it _specie_ (instead of species).
 For a real analysis of species, you should use the taxon identifiers instead.

 # Setup Spark environment
 This tutorial can be followed, either with the spark-shell (recommended way) or spark-notebooks: